-The Digital Atlas Project is a freely-available online atlas for students and teachers around the globe, searching for up-to-date world and regional maps, data, and visualizations for teaching and learning geography.
+The Digital Atlas Project is a freely-available online library for students and teachers around the globe, searching for up-to-date world and regional maps, data, and visualizations for teaching and learning geography.

 Help keep the Digital Atlas Project free for everyone: Please make a small donation HERE.